grpc/grpc.io/content/en/docs/what-is-grpc/faq.md

 ### Can I use gRPC in a service mesh?

-Yes. gRPC applications can be deployed in a service mesh like any other application. gRPC supports [xDS APIs](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol) which enables deploying gRPC applications in a service mesh without sidecar proxies.
+Yes. gRPC applications can be deployed in a service mesh like any other application. gRPC also supports [xDS APIs](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol) which enables deploying gRPC applications in a service mesh without sidecar proxies.
 The proxyless service mesh features supported in gRPC are listed [here](https://github.com/grpc/grpc/blob/master/doc/grpc_xds_features.md).

 ### How does gRPC help in mobile application development?